nevermined-io/app_docs/docs/architecture/05-smart-subscriptions.md

 ---
-sidebar_position: 3
+sidebar_position: 5
-description: What are Smart Subscriptions
+description: What are the Nevermined Smart Subscriptions?
 ---

 # Nevermined's Smart Subscriptions

 Smart Subscriptions is a new concept that builds on blockchain and NFT technology, but provides much greater utility and flexibility.

 Traditionally, NFT technology has been applied to represent a unique asset, 1-to-1.
 For example, a Bored Ape NFT has one JPEG for each token.
 While the 1-to-1 nature of NFT technology works well for things like static digital art, event tickets, etc., it doesn’t work well when a use case requires access to multiple assets.